 A highlight on display from the Powerhouse’s collection is The Easybeats’ guitarist Harry Vanda’s Maton guitar which he used to write the song ‘Friday on My Mind’.
 Also on display is Tommy Emmanuel’s first Maton, a Maton electric Mastersound MS500M and hand painted case; the first Maton guitar Bill May made; some of the rarest Australian guitars ever displayed, and instruments and amplifiers used in the heyday of Australian jazz, folk, rock and country.

 View custom-made models for Australian music icons such as Tommy Emmanuel and Diesel, and see why the Maton guitar is the instrument of choice by local and international artists alike, including Archie Roach, Missy Higgins, Keith Urban, Tash Sultana, Josh Homme (Queens of the Stone Age), Garry Beers (INXS), George Harrison (The Beatles) and Keith Richards (The Rolling Stones).
 This stunning and thorough collection of Maton guitars, ukuleles, lap steels and amplifiers are part of the personal collection of Bankstown-based instrument collector Wadih Hanna.

 The sound of Maton guitars amplified online.
 Tune in to experience special guest performances recorded inside the exhibition.
 Read more about Maton Amplified.

 Plan Your Experience

 Find out more about Australian Guitar company Maton and the incredible Wadih Hanna collection on display at the Powerhouse Museum by viewing the exhibition brochure.

-Limited printed brochures are available at the exhibition, or a mobile-friendly guide and A4 print guide can be found below.
+Limited printed brochures are available at the exhibition, or a mobile-friendly guide and large print guide can be found below.

 View the fullscreen pdf on your mobile device.